When is the next race?

 There are over 3,000 car parking places available in car parks within easy walking distance of the racecourse in Chester city centre.
 These car parks will charge a variety of fees dependent on the length of time vehicles are parked.
 Further details of the locations of car parks and the fees charged can be found here.

 Our official race photographers AWOL Adventure will be on the course and at the finish - see more details here.

 We want disabled athletes to have a safe and enjoyable race.
 If you have a disability please contact Andy so we can understand your needs.

 There is not a wheelchair race, but accompanied wheelchairs, visually impaired and learning disabled athletes have all competed successfully in our past events.
 Choose your start pen with care, to avoid jostling it is usually safer to line up at the back of the race - we have chip timing so your race time won't be affected.

-The course does involve some short, sharp climbs and will start and finish on grass.
-There is a short length of newly laid cobbles close to the finish and a descent on grass onto the racecourse for the finish.
+The course does involve some short, sharp climbs and will start on grass.
+There are some cobbles, speed bumps and hills.

 Disabled toilet facilities are available on the marathon route in the village of Holt (16 miles).

 If an athlete needs a carer or guide to accompany them during the race, the carer is entitled to a free place in the race.
 To apply for this, or if you have any questions about the suitability of the route, contact Andy.